pekrau/notebook/README.md

 - Files of any kind may be stored.
 - The app is a Flask server, so your browser is the interface for navigation and editing.
-- Keep separate notebooks (sets of notes) which can easily be switched between.
+- Keep separate scrapbooks (sets of notes) which can easily be switched between.

 ## Future features